 German Shepherds are wedge-shaped with a tucked up waistline.
 However, it’s all too easy for a German Shepherd to pile on the pounds and lose that midriff definition.
 Watch out for hidden calories in training treats.
 Keep up the rewards but be sure to cut back on their meal-time kibble, and weigh out their ration at the beginning of the day, putting some aside in a pot to use as training treats.

 Use the Right Tools for the German Shepherd Training Job

 The perfect recall doesn’t happen overnight!
 Be realistic and take the pressure off yourself by using the right tools for the job.
-For the non-responsive returner, attach a long line to his collar.
-He has the option to respond of his own free will, but if he’s too distracted you still have control.
+For the non-responsive returner, attach a long line to their collar.
+They have the option to respond of their own free will, but if they’re too distracted you still have control.
 Likewise, if your dog is over-reactive and behaves aggressively, consider using a muzzle.
-The peace of mind that he can do no harm will relieve your tension, which in turn helps the dog be more relaxed.
+The peace of mind that they can do no harm will relieve your tension, which in turn helps the dog be more relaxed.

 Seek Professional Help

 German Shepherds are strong, demanding dogs.
 If the training isn’t going to plan, don’t be afraid to call in the professionals.
 Putting a plan into place before bad habits become entrenched is much better!
 Otherwise, they may be too hard to correct.

 What German Shepherd Training Can Look Like

 Training your German Shepherd can be hugely rewarding!
 Here at Royvon, we love working with this energetic breed and seeing hard work pay off.
 They can be fun-loving, friendly family pets.